Athelstan Braxton Hicks

 Athelstan Braxton Hicks (19 June 1854 – 17 May 1902) was a coroner in London and Surrey for two decades at the end of the 19th century.
 He was given the nickname "The Children's Coroner" for his conscientiousness in investigating the suspicious deaths of children, and especially baby farming and the dangers of child life insurance.
 He would later publish a study on infanticide.

-He was the son of Dr John Braxton Hicks, the well-known obstetrician, born in Tottenham, London.

 Career

-He was a barrister at law who entered the Middle Temple in 1872 and was called to the bar in 1875.
+Hicks was a barrister at law who entered the Middle Temple in 1872 and was called to the bar in 1875.
 He was a special pleader on the Western Circuit and at the Middlesex Sessions.
 He was for some time a student at Guy's Hospital, where he gained considerable knowledge of medical jurisprudence.
 He was Deputy Coroner of the City of London and Borough of Southwark, the City of Westminster and the West London District.
 He was appointed Coroner in 1885 for the South-Western District of London and the Kingston Division of Surrey.
 For a time he served on the Joint Committee of the British Medical Association and the Coroners Society, of which he was honorary Secretary.

 He wrote a pamphlet entitled "Hints to Medical Men Concerning the Granting of Certificates of Death" (London: William Clowes, 1889).

 He made several reforms, notably that inquests were no longer held in public houses, and an improvement in providing local mortuaries.

 He insisted that a full post-mortem be carried out on bodies.
 In 1898 he took a doctor, James Mackay, to court for perjury; Mackay had claimed to have performed a post-mortem on a 17-week child but when two other doctors examined the body they found no evidence that Mackay had done so.

 Some of his more unusual inquests were the Pimlico poisoning by chloroform, the inquest on a body of a baby sent to the Home Secretary, the 'Lambeth Poisoning Case', the 'Tooting Horror', and the "Railway Murder" of Miss Camp.